Dreamed 1992/9/15 by Chris Wayan

 "You sayin' I should vote for BUSH?" he laughs.
 "You sayin' Bush's owners will do ANYthing for me?"

 Now the round stage is a circus ring.
 There are other acts... but all with a common theme.
-Each is intended to seduce someone into a group that'll exploit them.
+Each is meant to seduce someone into a group that'll exploit them.
 I suspect some sink as low as brainwashing... or kidnapping.

 I leave them all.
 Just walk around the cruise-ship deck til I can disembark.